 4. Use smaller diameter cutters

 The other way to bump up the rpms is to use smaller diameter cutters.
 Forget about 1/2″ endmills.
 Drop down to 1/4″ maximum and typically less.
-Because you’re going to smaller diameters, you want more rigid cutters lest tool deflection starts to be a problem.
+Because you’re going to smaller diameters, you want more rigid cutters lest tool deflection starts to be a problem–remember, you need a Feeds and Speeds Calculator that deals with tool deflection.
 Carbide is much more rigid than HSS, so this is one more reason to favor carbide.

 Looking at our example in #3 of the carbide cutters, suppose that instead of a 1/4″ endmill, we are using a 3/16″.
 That seemingly small change has now kicked up the recommended rpm to 21241–very close to our 20000 rpm spindle.
 It’s easy for us to slow that down to 20K rpm and pick up a little extra tool life.

 The moral of the story is to carefully match your tooling to the capabilities of your machine.